-36. Twelve errors in respect of RIPA authorisations and ISA warrants and two breaches in the handling arrangements of one of the agencies were reported to me during the period of this report.
-It is not possible for me to say much about these errors without revealing information of a sensitive nature, but I have referred to them in more detail in the confidential annex.
-However, I can report that the majority of these errors occurred in respect of surveillance and interference with property for which there was no valid authorisation or warrant in force.
-There were also two instances of disclosures being made beyond the agreed handling arrangements.
+41. Thirteen errors in respect of RIPA authorisations and ISA warrants and one breach in the handling arrangements of one of the agencies were reported to me during the period of this report.
+In addition one intelligence agency reported to me a breach of the Terrorism Act 2000.
+It is not possible for me to say much about these errors without revealing information of a sensitive nature, but I have referred to them in more detail in the Confidential Annex.
+However, I can report that the majority of the thirteen errors occurred in respect of surveillance and interference with property for which there was for a comparatively short time no valid authorisation or warrant in force.
+Although any such breach is to be regretted, I think it right to say that all the breaches can properly be categorised as minor.
 None of the cases involved bad faith or any deliberate departure from established practices.
-In all cases, following the discovery of the errors, the agencies' internal procedures have been reviewed and strengthened with a view to preventing a recurrence of such errors.
+In all cases, following the discovery of the errors, the agencies' internal procedures have been reviewed and strengthened with a view to preventing a future recurrence.